-~ My first visit to Gamble Rogers State Recreation Area was during a Sunday ride around the 30-mile Ormond Scenic Loop, a beautiful excursion through lightly populated low-country wetlands north of Daytona Beach.
+My first visit to Gamble Rogers State Recreation Area was during a Sunday ride around the 30-mile Ormond Scenic Loop, a beautiful drive through sparsely populated low-country wetlands north of Daytona Beach.

-At first glance, it’s not much of a park, a modest 144 acres on both sides of State Road A1A, wrapped by sand dunes in a natural coastal eco-system with a modest half-mile beach.
+Gamble Rogers is a modest 144 acres flanking State Road A1A, wrapped by sand dunes in a coastal ecosystem with a modest half-mile beach.

-Gamble Rogers State Recreation Area has long had a nice little campground just behind the dunes on the beach with 34 sites for either tents or RVs.
-But the beach was really the only thing special about it.
-The sites themselves are laid out in parking-lot fashion on hard-pack sand base with little privacy between sites.
+Gamble Rogers State Recreation Area has long had a nice little campground on the beach, just behind the dunes, with 34 sites for tents or RVs.

-For winter visitors, good weather can be a crap shoot, especially in February, and when the wind blows cold across those dunes, even RVers start yearning for a warmer destination.
+Good weather can be a crap shoot, especially in February, and when the wind blows cold across those dunes, even RVers yearn for a warmer clime.

 All 68 sites in both campgrounds have 50-amp electric, water hookups, picnic tables and a fire ring.
 Each campground has its own rest rooms with showers.
 There is a dump station within the park.

 The four new tent sites are along the wooded edge of the maritime hammock with full to partial shade.
 For the most part, the new riverside sites have